fulmicoton/fulmicoton.github.io/_posts/2014-09-27-polynomials.markdown

 # The puzzle

-Ok so the puzzle I am about to tell you about is available on [codingames](http://www.codingame.com/ide/4523915178f42d7a43e66eeb76473edf66859a).
-Big shoutout to them for the terrific job they are doing on this website ; and sorry in advance for spoiling the puzzle.

-Let aside the weird little story involving aliens coding in C.
+**I had the chance to chat a little with the guys hosting the challenge.
+They were concerned that spoiling out the answer was counterproductive for their customer (it is used for recruiting).
+I therefore offered to get rid of their name / reference in this blog post, in order to make this page stealthier to people googling for the solution.**

 You need to decode message that have been encoded using the following program.
-The website gives you a few unit test to test your program.
+The website is giving you a few unit test to test your program.

 {% highlight c++ %}